 Moose

-There are several moose that call St. Albert home and can often be seen foraging, resting, or interacting with one other in the Grey Nuns White Spruce Forest.
-Moose weigh up to 1,200 pounds and can run nearly 60 kilometres per hour.
-They are unpredictable animals, particularly in fall during mating season from September to October and spring during calving season from May to June, and are most active during sunset and sunrise.
+There are several moose that call St. Albert home and can often be seen foraging, resting, or interacting with one another throughout the city.
+They are most active during sunset and sunrise.
+Moose weigh up to 1,200 pounds and can run nearly 60 kilometres per hour!

 • Moose should NOT be approached at any time, even if they appear calm and friendly.